Lipo Cavitation – Is There any Side Effects for Lipo Cavitation treatment?

-Ideally Before Lipo Cavitation, you should already be moderately active and eat a healthy diet.
-In the week before a treatment session, most doctors will recommend that patients drink about 8 glasses of water daily, avoid alcohol, and tanning.
+Ideally, Before Lipo Cavitation, you should already be moderately active and eat a healthy diet.
+In the week before a treatment session, most doctors will recommend that patients drink about eight glasses of water daily, avoid Alcohol, and tanning.
 And it’s important to follow these recommendations.
 Adequate fluids are needed to help your body process the excess fat and triglycerides that will be released as a result of the Lipo Cavitation procedure.

-You must avoid Alcohol as alcohol will limit liver function needed to process these substances.
-Tanning prior to a treatment, can make your skin ultra-sensitive to the ultrasonic waves used in the treatment.
+You must avoid Alcohol as Alcohol will limit liver function needed to process these substances.
+Tanning before treatment can make your skin ultra-sensitive to the ultrasonic waves used in the treatment.

-After Lipo Cavitation treatment, you must continue to drink adequate amounts of water and getting regular exercise to help your body process the excess triglycerides and fatty substances to be released from your body to fully benefit from the Lipo Cavitation treatment.
+After Lipo Cavitation treatment, you must continue to drink adequate amounts of water and getting regular exercise to help your body process the excess triglycerides and fatty substances to be released from your body to benefit from the Lipo Cavitation treatment fully.